Advisory & Development

 Jo has worked in the communications industry for over 25 years and is an executive director of Chime ww.chimegroup.com an international sports, entertainment and communications group where she has day-to-day responsibility for a group of six agencies covering advertising, public relations, digital and sustainability consultancy.
 Having lived in Finsbury Park, where she met her husband, she is delighted to be joining the board and using her communications and sustainability experience as well as her huge love of the theatre and the local area to support all the work the Park Theatre does.

-David Cohen is Campaigns Editor and Chief Feature Writer on the London Evening Standard.
-He has launched several high profile campaigns, including The Dispossessed and The Estate We're In, and he won the Paul Foot Award in 2013 for his campaigning investigative journalism into London's gangs.
+David Cohen is the Investigations Editor and Campaigns Editor on both the London Evening Standard and The Independent.
+He has launched several award-winning campaigns, including The Dispossessed, The Estate We're In and Food For London Now and he won the Paul Foot Award in 2013 for his campaigning investigative journalism into London's gangs.
 He is the author of three books: Chasing the Red, White and Blue (Picador USA, 2001), People Who Have Stolen From Me (Picador 2004), and Calling London, (2011) and he lives locally in Crouch End.